Biafran airlift: The airlift

 Relief flights landed at Uli, codenamed "Airstrip Annabelle", the only operational "airport" in Biafra.
 At the height of the airlift it became the second busiest airport in Africa after Johannesburg.
 The bush landing strip was a widened road and had no instruments or navigation gear.
 The flights originated primarily from: the island of Sao Tome; the island of Fernando Po (then a Spanish colony and now known as Bioko, Republic of Equatorial Guinea); and Cotonou, Dahomey (now Benin).
 The humanitarian airlift was undertaken almost exclusively by civilian cargo aircraft and without any escorting military or defensive aircraft.
 Flights were also made from Libreville, Gabon by the French who were supplying both relief aid and military supplies.

-The flights were undertaken under cover of darkness and without lights to avoid attacking Nigerian aircraft who maintained air superiority during the day, supported by Soviet fishing trawlers offshore monitoring the flights.
+The flights were undertaken under cover of darkness and without lights to avoid the attacking Nigerian aircraft who maintained air superiority during the day, supported by Soviet fishing trawlers offshore monitoring the flights.
 Each aircraft made as many as four round-trips each night into Uli.
-The aircraft – nearly all of which were civilian and operated by civilian pilots – were based, fueled, repaired, and maintained at the supply end of the airlift, not in Biafra.
+The aircraft – nearly all of which were civilian and operated by civilian pilots – were based, fuelled, repaired, and maintained at the supply end of the airlift, not in Biafra.
 Three were destroyed on the ground at Uli by Nigerian aircraft.

 Attacking aircraft were frequently nearby trying to catch the airlifters while landing or on the ground, forcing pilots to hover in darkness until an all-clear was sounded and runway lights could be activated barely long enough to enable a speedy landing.
 Separation between aircraft in the air was maintained by cockpit radio communication between pilots as there was no radar.
 Hostile aircraft were flown by mercenaries who taunted airlift pilots over the radio and used call signs such as "Genocide".

 Approaches were made low over the treetops and landing was made without runway lights.
 At times the brief illumination of the runway lights could provide sufficient bearing for the attacking aircraft.
 Once on the ground air and ground crew frequently had to evacuate the aircraft after landing and take cover from attacking aircraft in trenches alongside the runway.
 Radio broadcasts from Uli normally used code, such as "no landing lights" for "we are being bombed."